Nordic Bioplastic Conference

 Tabletop exhibition

-As previous years, the conference creates space for a bioplastic-exhibition.
-Delegates from the industry can apply for a cafe table and bring samples, cases and a roll-up for the exhibition.
-Please contact bioplasticconference@plast.dk if you want to exhibit.
+As in previous years, the conference includes a bioplastics tabletop exhibition.
+Industry delegates can apply for a café table and bring samples, cases and a roll-up.

 Program